-The ECC met five times in 2010.
+The ECC met four times in 2011.
 The members of the ECC are directors Mayer, who chairs the ECC, Moloney, Newman and Vittert.
-Its functions are to: (1) administer our Retirement Account Plan, Non-Qualified Plan, LTIP, the Amended and Restated 1977 Employee Stock Purchase Plan ("ESPP") and 2005 Supplemental Employee Stock Purchase Plan, amended November 16, 2005 ("SPP"); (2) establish salaries, bonus formulae and bonuses, and participation in other benefit plans or programs for executive officers; (3) review employment terminations involving payment to any officer or other key executive in excess of \$200,000; (4) approve employment contracts for executives extending beyond one year; and (5) approve the position description, performance standards and goals for cash bonus and restricted stock awards for our CEO under our 2005 Incentive Compensation Program and to measure her related performance.
+Its functions are to: (1) administer our Retirement Account Plan, Non-Qualified Plan, LTIP, the ESPP and SPP; (2) establish salaries, bonus formulae and bonuses, and participation in other benefit plans or programs for executive officers; (3) review employment terminations involving payment to any officer or other key executive in excess of \$200,000; (4) approve employment contracts for executives extending beyond one year; and (5) approve the position description, performance standards and goals for cash bonus and restricted stock awards for our CEO under our 2005 Incentive Compensation Program and to measure her related performance.
 In addition, the ECC recommends to the Board of Directors significant employee benefit programs and bonus or other benefit plans affecting executives other than NEOs.
 The ECC is responsible for evaluating risks posed by our compensation policies.